Dialing in espresso is the act of adjusting the amount of coffee, water pressure, and grind size to create the ideal shot of espresso.

 By using the chart, a barista can begin with a baseline setting and adjust the variables until the resulting shot meets its desired flavor profile.

 For example, if a shot is too sour, the barista will try a finer grind, a higher dose, or a longer extraction time to balance the flavors.
-The chart provides a starting point for experimentation and can help baristas achieve consistency in their shots.
+The chart provides a starting point for experimentation and can help to achieve consistency.

 However, it’s important to note that every coffee, machine, and environment is unique, so the chart should be used as a guide rather than a strict set of rules.